 Germany-based Nigerian painter Vivian Chioma Timothy belongs to the latter group.
 She holds that her work is a platform to give a voice to the voiceless.

-Last year, she held an exhibition in Augsburg, Germany, where she focused on the ordeal of the Chibok girls, pupils of a secondary school who were kidnapped by Islamist terrorists of the despicable Boko Haram group in 2014.
+In 2016, she held an exhibition in Augsburg, Germany, where she focused on the ordeal of the Chibok girls, pupils of a secondary school who were kidnapped by Islamist terrorists of the despicable Boko Haram group in 2014.

-The exhibition, entitled “Broken vessels”, was to open our eyes to the horrendous suffering of these victims of terror and their families and hopefully elicit response from us in their defence.
+The exhibition, entitled “Broken vessels”, was to open our eyes to the horrendous suffering of these victims of terror and their families, and hopefully elicit response from us in their defence.

 At the exhibition, Vivian talked about the girls to both young and adult Germans, on an issue, she said, had given her sleepless nights.
 Those at the exhibition were visibly touched by the paintings and the narration of the ordeal of the Chibok girls that some in the audience openly broke into tears.

 Vivian has also addressed the devastation of the environment in the Niger Delta, the region that holds most of Nigeria’s oil and gas riches.
-Despite the enormous wealth that has been (and is still being) extracted from the soil and waters of the Niger Delta by Western multinational companies, the people inhabiting the area have been worse for it in every regard.
+Despite the enormous wealth that has been (and is still being) extracted from the soil and waters of the Niger Delta by multinational companies, the people inhabiting the area have been worse for it in every regard.
 “Our land is being destroyed and poisoned, the pipelines are ailing, the methods of delivery are old, but the old, corrupt rulers hold fast to it,” she says.
 “When people flee, then from violence and the destruction of their homeland,” Vivian added, pointing out the link between the activities of Western companies in Africa and the migration of young Africans to Europe.